Anastasia Halaby: Legacy and contributions to Palestinian art and culture

 Asia was very much a social activist, protesting Israeli control and military rule.
-In fact, in March1968, Halaby was actively participating in the Women's protest- it is unknown whether she was beaten or jailed like other participants.
+In fact, in March 1968, Halaby was actively participating in the Women's protest- it is unknown whether she was beaten or jailed like other participants.
 Later in 1969, she was detained at al-Moskobiyya Detention Center in Jerusalem and forced to sign a document agreeing to not protest anymore-she did not agree and was later released.

-Halaby would continue to protest Israeli polices and was a frequent arrest by the military.
+Halaby would continue to protest Israeli policies and was frequently arrested by the military.
 She, having a background in archeology, would observe and monitor Israeli archeology and its changing of the physical and intellectual narrative surrounding the history of the land.
 To the point, Asia Halaby would often give tours to foreign guests observing the destruction of the Holy City.

 Both of the sisters were active in women's rights as well by wearing pants in the 60's and by focusing on charitable gifts by upper-class women (an older form of feminism).

 This person, a person of labels and heroics, embodied preservation within an age of turmoil and change for Palestinians in the post-World War II period.
 By preserving Palestinian embroidery, she allowed generations of decedents a way to preserve village and tribal identity.
 By resisting Israeli occupation, she developed peaceful resistance tactics.
 Per Ellen Fleischmann: